Omen-/personal-website/content/blog/dofus-maps.md

 When the player enters a map, the server sends him the decryption key.
 The game client uses this key to decrypt the map and then displays it.

-In order to obtain the key for a certain map, you need to be able to access this map.
+In order to get the key for a certain map, you need to access this map.
 There is no way to cheat this system.
 If there was one it would also be a game-breaking bug that lets you teleport on any map.

-If you send the wrong key to the client, the map will not be displayed properly.
+If you send the wrong key to the client, the map is not displayed properly.

 ![bad key](/images/dofus-maps/bad-key.png#center)
 <center>*Not quite correct key* - Copyright © 2017 Ankama Games</center>